Birthing Cave in Sedona, Arizona.

 Pet-friendly?
 Yes, must be on leash

-Many argue against this because constant foot-traffic wears down vegetation.
+The Birthing Cave Trail is not an official trail – it’s a social trail.
+Many argue against following social trails because constant foot-traffic wears down vegetation.

 On the other hand, others argue that it is everyone’s right to be able to see the natural wonders of the world (responsibly).